jdanthdavis/lis4905/projects/pmb18c/README.md

 # welcome to pmb18c sub directory!
-## please view but do not antagonize my poor txt document. it dindu nuffin
+## please view but do not antagonize my poor md document. it dindu nuffin
              *     ,MMM8&&&.            *
                   MMMM88&&&&&    .
                  MMMM88&&&&&&&